What Does the Chinese Idiom (ChengYu) “懸崖勒馬” Xuányálèmǎ Mean?

 Now that you’re familiar with 懸崖勒馬, you can see how this idiom powerfully describes those critical moments of realization and change.
 It’s a reminder that no matter how far along a risky path you might be, there’s always the option to pull back and make a wise decision.

 Keep practicing this idiom, and you’ll find plenty of situations to use it in both daily conversations and formal discussions.
-Remember, learning idioms like 懸崖勒馬 not only enriches your vocabulary but also deepens your understanding of Chinese culture. 加油!
+Remember, learning idioms like 懸崖勒馬 not only enriches your vocabulary but also deepens your understanding of Chinese culture.
+Be sure to check out my list of 20 useful idioms! 加油!
 (Jiāyóu! / Keep going!)

 Leave a Comment